kristianmandrup/reactive-styles/README.md

 The style classes can be either an Object or an Array, depending on the context the styles are used in.
 For React Native, the style classes will often contain an array referencing one or more `StyleSheet` classes created via `StyleSheet.create(styleSheerObj)`

-You can pass a custom transformer, such as `ToObjsStylesTransformer` to transform Arrays to Objects, by merging each array item on top of the previous.
+You can pass a custom `transformer`, such as `ToObjsStylesTransformer` to transform Arrays to Objects, by merging each array item on top of the previous.

 For React Native you can use [StyleSheet.flatten](https://facebook.github.io/react-native/docs/stylesheet.html#flatten) to achieve this.